lailareuven/lreu0177-DECO2017-STUDBUD/README.md

 Responding to this feedback I ensured that the new kanban board would contain smaller boxes for assignments and be stacked on top of eachother to make it easier to read at a glance.
 Users responded well to these changes.
 I also followed the similar insight recieved during testing with the stopwatch timer and changed the add button from an icon to a clear text button below the board and under each column.

 In the second round of testing, I realised that some users were getting confused with the titles as they all sounded and looked too similar, 'to do', 'doing', 'done' - especially when in a rush to complete the task.
 I chose to use the new words seen below as I felt these would better represent each column, be more professional and of course easier to understand.
 Another discovery made during this session was that some participants found it difficult to move an item to a new column as they weren't placing it in the right spot and hence it would bounce back to it's original column.
+To address this pain point I implemented a 'drop-zone' capability.

 <img src="README-imgs/final-kanban.png" alt="drawing" width="550"/>